spring-attic/spring-cloud-stream-binder-jms/spring-cloud-stream-binder-jms-ibmmq/README.md

 ## Versions tested

-Currently only IBM MQ version 8.x has been tested.
+Currently only IBM&reg; MQ&reg; version 8.x has been tested.

 ## Local test environment

-One option to test the binder locally is to use the IBM MQ for Developers Docker image available on [Docker Hub](https://hub.docker.com/r/ibmcom/mq/).
+One option to test the binder locally is to use the IBM&reg; MQ&reg; for Developers Docker image available on [Docker Hub](https://hub.docker.com/r/ibmcom/mq/).

 Included in this project is a `docker-compose.yml` file to build, configure and run a local Queue Manager instance.
 See the [`README.md`](src/etc/docker/v8/README.md) for details.

 ## Compiling the module

 As the MQ Java libraries are proprietry licensed software, you must install the libraries into your configured Maven repository (local and/or remote).

-From your IBM MQ installation directory under `java/lib`, install/add the following two libraries:
+From your IBM&reg; MQ&reg; installation directory under `java/lib`, install/add the following two libraries:

 * `com.ibm.mq.allclient.jar`
 * `com.ibm.mq.pcf.jar`